 Intensity of Fresh Seed Dormancy (%)

-The intensity of dormancy was estimated as the proportion of seeds that remained ungerminated after sowing of seven days.
+The intensity of dormancy was estimated as the proportion of seeds that remained ungerminated after sowing for seven days.
 It was computed using the expression:

 Intensity of Dormancy %=100-Germination percentage

 This parameter reflects the degree to which germination is inhibited immediately after harvest.